 If the new patio is made using tile, expect to pay from around $3,250 (£2,340).
 At the higher end, a patio made using natural stone might cost from around $4,300 (£4,000).

 The total cost of a new patio has a number of elements.
-These include that of the materials needed to create the base, and the patio material itself.
-Factor in, too, the labor if you’re calling on a contractor to do the work.
+These include that of the materials needed to create the base, the patio material itself, and whether you want to incorporate patio cover ideas that need foundations in the patio.
+Factor in the labor too if you’re calling on a contractor to do the work.

 If the new patio is to be laid on what was previously an area of lawn, the contractor will need to cut the turf out where the new patio is to be situated.
 Whatever its position, the ground needs preparing and leveling next, and then the base is laid, followed by the pavers or other material.

 The size of the patio, how easy or demanding a particular material is to lay and the ground conditions will all factor into the cost of this labor.